ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Do not open issues for "how do I do this" type questions.
 These are great topics for community chat channels or a mailing list, where things are likely to be more of a discussion.

-If you are unsure whether a bug is in ansible-core or in a collection, report the behavior on the :ref:`mailing list or community chat channel first <communication>`.
+If you are unsure whether a bug is in ``ansible-core`` or in a collection, report the behavior on the :ref:`mailing list or community chat channel first <communication>`.

-You need a free GitHub account to report a bug to `github.com/ansible/ansible/issues <https://github.com/ansible/ansible/issues>`_ for bugs
+You need a free GitHub account to report issues to `github.com/ansible/ansible/issues <https://github.com/ansible/ansible/issues>`_ for bugs
 - affecting multiple plugins
 - a plugin that remained in the ansible/ansible repo
 - the overall functioning of Ansible